Anti-Semitic Déjà Vu

 - Be informed so that you can speak truth about Israel to those in your sphere of influence.
 Politely and patiently stop misinformation from being disseminated unopposed.

-- Be adventurous!
-Put actions behind your words—buy Israeli goods!
+- Put actions behind your words.
+Buy Israeli goods!
 Check the ethnic foods section, the deli and produce departments.
 Israeli canned goods, convenience foods and produce can often be found in Asian markets, big box membership clubs and small stores in Jewish neighborhoods.